Years of Experience

 Benefits and Perks

-As part of compensation, Indiana University (IU) Health gives paid vacation to one in five workers and paid sick leave to one in ten workers.
+Paid time off is in short supply here, with only one in seven respondents receiving paid vacation and 8 percent receiving paid sick days.
 Those seeking to set aside retirement funds can rely on several savings options such as a 401(k) plan and a 403(b) plan.
-At Indiana University (IU) Health, a fair portion of workers have health insurance, and most workers have dental coverage.
-Indiana University (IU) Health also dishes out privileges such as life insurance, tuition reimbursement, and defined contribution (dc) retirement plan.
+At Indiana University (IU) Health, a strong majority of survey participants have health insurance, and a strong majority of employees have dental coverage.
+Advantages of working here also include life insurance, tuition reimbursement, and defined contribution (dc) retirement plan.